Reliable Cellular Automata with Self-Organization: Results for the finite space

-If $m<\infty$ then the medium is always mixing.
-Assume now that the medium is also mixing for $m=\infty$: we try to understand the implications of this fact for finite $m$.
-We have the following relation:
+\paragraph{Relaxation time as a function of space size} If \( m<\infty \) then the medium is always ergodic.
+Assume now that the medium is also ergodic for \( m=\infty \).
+This has a serious implication on the relaxation times for finite \( m \):

-\begin{lemma} For all $n<(m-1)/2$, for all $\dg$ with $r_{\infty}(n,\dg)<(m-1)/2-n$ we have
+\begin{lemma} For all \( n<(m-1)/2 \), for all \( \delta \) with \( r_{\infty}(n,\delta)<(m-1)/2-n \) we have